alexharri/website/posts/grid-engine-performance.md

 This suite enables the Engine Team to evaluate the performance impact of changes, and detect discrepancies that our unit tests might fail to detect.

-Running GRIDs performance tests on this change shows that it yields, roughly, a 10% performance boost.
+Running GRID's performance tests on this change shows that it yields, roughly, a 10% performance boost.

 ```
 Proportional differences from baseline